- Safety and Health Topics

-- Telecommunications: Research and Regulatory Efforts on Mobile Phone Health Issues (PDF).
-US General Accounting Office (GAO) Report to Congressional Requesters, (2001, May).
+- Telecommunications: Research and Regulatory Efforts on Mobile Phone Health Issues.
+U.S. General Accounting Office (GAO) Report to Congressional Requesters, (May 2001).
 Concludes that research to date does not show RF energy emitted from mobile phones to have adverse health effects but there is not enough information to conclude they pose no risk.

 - FDA Letter Regarding Cellular Phones.
-US Food and Drug Administration (FDA), (1997, May 5).
+U.S. Food and Drug Administration (FDA), (May 5, 1997).
 Letter to Congress from the Food and Drug Administration in response to questions regarding alleged health hazards associated with the use of cellular phones.
 The appendix includes brief summaries of six recent studies.

 - FDA Letter Regarding Wireless Communication.
-US Food and Drug Administration (FDA), (1998, January 14).
+U.S. Food and Drug Administration (FDA), (January 14, 1998).
 Letter to Congress regarding the status of the Food and Drug Administration's oversight and investigation of wireless communication health effects.

 Magnetic Resonance Imaging (MRI)